cassidoo/ama/README.md

 ### Do you do angel investing?

 I do!
 I'm still kind of a noob at it but I've invested both my own money and do scouting with a couple firms.
-I love investing in developer tools and underrepresented minority-driven companies.
+I also am now a Portfolio Partner for Developer Experience at OSS Capital!
+That basically means I help our portfolio companies with developer relations/developer experience hiring and strategies.
+I love investing in developer tools, productivity tools, OSS, and underrepresented minority-driven companies.